 Regular mail: 160 John Street, Suite 300, Toronto, Ontario, M5V 2E5

 A “class action” is a lawsuit that is brought on behalf of a group of people who have legal claims with some common issues.
 In a class action, a person called the “representative plaintiff” represents the interests of the group of people who are covered by the lawsuit.
-The people who are covered by the class action lawsuit are called “class members.”
+In the G20 Class Action lawsuits the representative plaintiffs are Sherry Good and Tommy Taylor.
+The people who are covered by a class action lawsuit are called “class members.”
 A class action can have a number of different groups of people covered by the lawsuit (i.e. sub-classes) and a number of different representative plaintiffs.

 In Ontario, you do not need to do anything to join a class action lawsuit.
 You are automatically part of the class action lawsuit as long as you fit into the definition of the class of people who are covered by the lawsuit (see more below).
 This might be different from what you have seen on T.V. or in movies that take place in the United States.

-However, if the class action is successful, you may eventually need to do something (e.g. send in a form) to claim your share of the money award.
+However, if the class actions are successful, you may eventually need to do something (e.g. send in a form) to claim your share of the money award.
 A notice would be sent to you explaining the details.
 To help make sure that we can send you this notice, please send us your contact information (email and postal address).

-You are part of the proposed class if you were:
+You are part of the Sherry Good Class Action if you were:

-(e) Arrested at the University of Toronto Graduate Students’ Union Gymnasium on the morning of June 27, 2010; OR
+(e) Arrested at the University of Toronto Graduate Students’ Union Gymnasium on the morning of June 27, 2010.

-If you fit into one or more of the above six categories you are included in the proposed class action.
-Please note that, for individuals that were detained in the Eastern Avenue Detention Centre, but not arrested or “kettled” at any of the other locations noted above (that is, not arrested at the locations in (a) to (e) in the above list), the class action seeks only to address your experiences at the detention centre and does not seek to address the circumstances surrounding your arrest, or any time before you were taken to the detention centre.
+Please note that, for individuals that were detained in the Eastern Avenue Detention Centre, but not arrested or “kettled” at any of the other locations noted above (that is, not arrested at the locations in (a) to (e) in the above list), then you are only included in the Tommy Taylor Class Action, and the class action seeks only to address your experiences at the detention centre and does not seek to address the circumstances surrounding your arrest, or any time before you were taken to the detention centre.

 Breach of the peace is not a charge.
 For more information, see How do I know if I was formally charged with an offence?